What’s New & Next at Disneyland & California Adventure in 2026 to 2030

 Mickey & Minnie’s Runaway Railway – Located inside Toontown’s El CapiTOON Theater, this family-friendly experience transports you into the wacky and unpredictable cartoon world.
 Board a train engineered by Goofy and embark on a zany adventure with Mickey & Minnie Mouse, among other cartoon characters.

-Genie+ and Lightning Lanes – Another recent change is the launch of the Genie system with paid-line skipping service that replaced free paper FastPass and paid MaxPass.
+Lightning Lanes – Another recent change is the launch of the Lightning Lane system with paid-line skipping service that replaced free paper FastPass and paid MaxPass.
+This debuted as Genie+ a few years ago, but had a name change to Lightning Lane Multi-Pass last summer.

-Everything you need to know, including ride priorities, where it’s NOT necessary to buy Genie+ or Lightning Lanes, and much more is covered in our Guide to Genie+ and Lightning Lanes at Disneyland and DCA.
+Everything you need to know, including ride priorities, where it’s NOT necessary to buy Lightning Lanes, and much more is covered in our Guide to Lightning Lane Multi-Pass at Disneyland and DCA.

 Avengers Campus – This Marvel-themed land is the biggest recent addition at Disney California Adventure.
 Avengers Campus features WEB Slingers: A Spider-Man Adventure, an interactive attraction featuring Spider-Man.
 The other highlight is Pym Test Kitchen, a restaurant with small and large food.